mcmonkeyprojects/SwarmUI/docs/Image Metadata Format.md

 `sui_extra_data` key is optional, but when present holds extra data generated while processing the image, such as generation time, an `original_prompt` for dynamic prompting, etc.

+### sui_models

+`sui_models` key is optional, but when present holds an Array of objects identifying all used models.

+This is only active when the `ImageMetadataIncludeModelHash` server setting is enabled.

+Each model-object contains keys `name`, `param`, and `hash`.
+- `name` is the model's full filename (including the `.safetensors` suffix, only the path after the configured model folder, always forward slashes for subfolders)
+- `param` is what parameter ID the model is attached to, eg `model`, or an ExtraData key like `used_loras`.
+- `hash` is either a SHA256 model tensorhash string, or null.
+    - A tensorhash is a hash of the data of the model processing only its tensor sections and not its header (ie to allow metadata to change without affecting the hash).
+    - A valid hash is `0x` followed by 64 hexadecimal characters.
+    - This may be null if the include hashes setting is enabled but a given model doesn't or can't have a proper hash (eg remote models might not record a hash)

 ## Full Example

 Here's a full example of the metadata that you might find on an image: